 The urinalysis is used to detect urinary tract infections and diabetes, and to confirm organ dysfunction seen on other blood tests.
 In tandem with this test, we think healthy pets should be checked for internal parasites annually.
 We check stool specimens for worm larvae and eggs that can pass directly to other pets or family members.

 Other tests help diagnose lumps, bumps and lesions.
 Some allow us to evaluate fluids from abnormal tissues by swabbing, scraping or aspirating fluids, staining the material and examining the specimen under the microscope.
 Based on the cytology, (study of cells), we can determine if involved tissues are benign, have infections, contain cancer cells or bear evidence of parasites.
-Our nursing staff has extensive training in laboratory techniques.
+Our veterinary technicians have extensive training in laboratory techniques.
 Between the PVPH lab and out-sourced lab and imaging services, we are confident we can find the answer to most of your pet's problems.